itcon-pty-au/typingmind-contentshield/README.md

 The extension monitors chat input in real-time, scanning for patterns defined in your active rules.
 When sensitive information is detected:

-1. The chat input field is highlighted with a colored border
+1. The chat input field is highlighted with a colored border:
+   - Red border: Sensitive information detected (unmasked)
+   - Green border: Sensitive information detected and masked
 2. A detailed tooltip appears showing:
    - Which rules were triggered
+   - The original sensitive text
-   - The exact text that matched
+   - The masked version of the text
    - The location (line and character position) of each match
+3. If masking is enabled for the matched rule:
+   - The sensitive text is automatically replaced with masked characters
+   - The masking preserves the specified format and length settings
+   - The original text remains visible in the warning tooltip for verification

-This visual feedback helps you identify and avoid sharing sensitive information in your conversations.
+This visual feedback helps you identify sensitive information and verify that it's being properly masked before sending your messages.

 ## Privacy and Security